magnusarneberg/Junkheap/README.md

 # Junkheap (unavailable)
-Open source as in free trade.
+Open source for free trade.
 No need to read, terms and conditions.